 The main bazaar area of Mardin runs adjacent to the main street, through the old town.
 It hints back to the past with its workshops of coppersmiths, tailors and carpenters.

 There’s very little you can’t buy here.
-Fresh meat and vegetables, spices and breads, and for tourists there’s a huge choice of souvenirs, handmade natural soaps and jewellery to browse.
+Fresh meat and vegetables, spices and breads, and for tourists there’s a huge choice of souvenirs, handmade natural soaps and jewellery and hanicrafts to browse.

 Amongst the bazaar you will find mosques, historic houses, hamams and tea houses.
 It’s easy to spend an entire day wandering the bazar and old town.